 BRX Do-More PLC Program

-Our sample program has a Main program that will do the overall logic.
-It will call up the program that will handle the communications to the Solo controller unit.
+Our sample program features a Main program that handles the overall logic.
+It will call up the program that handles communications with the Solo controller unit.

 – Modbus_ASCII(BRX_to_Solo) – Modbus ASCII via Serial RS485

-Using the Modbus ASCII Protocol communicate to a Solo Process Temperature Controller
+Using the Modbus ASCII Protocol to communicate with a Solo Process Temperature Controller

 V1 – PV present value